dronecan/dronecan.github.io/GUI_Tool/User_guide.md

 ## Interactive Console

-The application embeds an IPython console (running Python 3.4 or newer) that provides the user with access to the application's own UAVCAN node.
+The application embeds an IPython console (running Python 3.4 or newer) that provides the user with access to the application's own DroneCAN node.

 As the application is built on [PyDroneCAN](/Implementations/PyDroneCAN), all features of the library are avaiable to the user via the interactive shell.